Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their investment approach and underlying exposure.
-The Simplicity Hedged Global Share Fund holds a diversified global equity portfolio directly, with its top five positions — NVIDIA (6.54%), Apple (5.88%), Microsoft (4.41%), Amazon (3.22%), and Alphabet Class A (2.67%) — reflecting broad global market-cap weighting.
-The Smart US 500 ETF, by contrast, invests 99.93% of its portfolio in the Vanguard S&P 500 ETF, meaning investors are accessing US large-cap equities exclusively through a single underlying fund.
-This fund-of-fund structure concentrates geographic exposure entirely in the United States, whereas Simplicity's portfolio spans global markets.
+The most material structural difference between these two funds is how they achieve international equity exposure.
+The Simplicity Hedged Global Share Fund holds a diversified basket of global equities directly, with its top five positions — NVIDIA Corp (6.54%), Apple Inc (5.88%), Microsoft Corporation (4.41%), Amazon.com Inc (3.22%), and Alphabet Inc Class A (2.67%) — reflecting broad developed-market coverage.
+The Smart US 500 ETF, by contrast, invests 99.82% of its portfolio in the Vanguard S&P 500 ETF, concentrating exposure exclusively in large-cap US equities.
+Investors accepting geographic concentration in the US receive in return a transparent, single-vehicle structure with a disclosed five-year annualised return of 14.14%; Simplicity's latest QFU does not report a five-year return figure in our snapshot.

-Currency treatment also differs in name: Simplicity explicitly labels its fund as hedged, indicating foreign currency exposure is managed back to NZD, while the Smart US 500 ETF's data does not specify a hedging policy — investors should confirm this directly in the PDS.
+Currency treatment is also embedded in the Simplicity fund's name — "Hedged" signals that foreign currency exposure is managed back to NZD — whereas the Smart US 500 ETF's QFU data is silent on hedging policy in our snapshot, and investors should confirm that detail in the source PDS.

-Always verify fees, returns, and fund details against the source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Always verify these details against the current PDS and latest Quarterly Fund Update for each fund on FMA Disclose before relying on any of this information.

 What's different at a glance